DarkGhostHunter/Laraguard/README.md

 Laraguard comes with two middleware for your routes: `2fa.require` and `2fa.confirm`.

+> To avoid unexpected results, these middleware only act on your users models with `TwoFactorAuthenticatable`.

 ### Require 2FA

 If you need to ensure the User has Two Factor Authentication enabled before entering a given route, you can use the `2fa.require` middleware.